 Georgia Tech is committed to the safety of our community.
-All Georgia Tech sponsored events through the end of Spring semester, including Athletics events, are moving to a virtual format, postponed, or cancelled.
+All Georgia Tech sponsored events through the end of June, including Athletics events, are moving to a virtual format, postponed, or cancelled.

 If you need to communicate a change in your event status